terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 |attributes | Array of metadata attribute objects that describe the attributes defined by this type.| AttributeNumericType, AttributeTermType |

 ### HierarchyType
 Defines a hierarchy type and specifies which GeoObjectTypes participate in that hierarchy.
 GeoObjects can relate to one another in different contexts.
-For example, a village can be located within a distruct but also be administered by a health administration zone.
-A separate HierarchyType object would be defined for "GeoPolitical" and "HealthAdministrative".
+For example, a Village can be located within a Distruct but also be administered by a health administration zone.
+For example, a separate HierarchyType object would be defined for "GeoPolitical" and "HealthAdministrative" hierarchies.

 ```
 {